 - 'dark' to 'bright' - Dark instruments tend to be very woody sounding, while bright instruments lean more toward the metallic side.
 Warm/cold describe similar qualities.
 'Mid-range-y' would emphasize the prominence of, duh – the middle.
 It's important to note that timbre or tone is a quality of the entire dynamic range of the instrument, so a mandolin with a bright timbre will have a crispness throughout, even in the low end, while a dark-toned instrument will have a softer edge to the sound, even in the high end.

 - 'dry' to 'complex' - Fewer overtones on the dry end to more on the complex end.
-I sometimes substitute 'sparkling' for 'complex' to describe the effect of the multiple tones one hears when overtones blend with the fundamental.
+I sometimes substitute 'sparkling' or 'shimmering' for 'complex' to describe the effect of the multiple tones one hears when overtones blend with the fundamental.

 - 'focused' to 'spacious' - Compressed-sounding timbre producing increased volume and projection on the focused end to an open-sounding timbre with less projection on the spacious end.